How to Make a Career Out of LGBTQ+ Advocacy

 Common Advocacy Careers

-Advocacy careers can take many forms, with different experience and education levels required for each of them.
+Advocacy careers can take many forms, each with different required experience and education levels.
 Here are a few common advocacy careers and how they can help you fight on behalf of the LGBTQ+ community:

 - Lobbyist: Lobbyists organize in firms to petition, or lobby, the government to enact change on behalf of their cause.
 As an LGBTQ+ rights and issues lobbyist, you would encourage the government to prioritize the LGBTQ+ community's needs and concerns.